nhsconnect/ITK-DocumentReference/Generation/Profile.DocumentReference/Extension-COFE-Data-Enterer-1.md

-An extension to detail the data enterer.
+An extension to detail the data enterer who is the person who entered the information contained in the document.